leoshimo/vrs/README.md

 ### Services - Registry, Discovery, Binding

 A service is a process registered under a name, with an exported interface.
-`spawn_srv!` starts a child service and waits for registration:
+`spawn_srv!` starts a child service and returns once it can receive messages:

 ```lyric
 (defn! echo (message) message)